I was having virtual drinks with my friend Anne a few days ago when she said something that will probably sound extremely familiar to some of us.

 Data science is an incredibly varied field.

-We use data science most commonly in healthcare, education, marketing, retail and e-commerce, financial services, manufacturing and transportation, but we’re applying AI in new sectors every day.
+We use data science most commonly in health & life sciences, retail and consumer, financial services, energy transition & environment and education, but we’re applying AI in new sectors every day.
 In my view, any industry where there is a problem to be solved and enough related data available is ready to explore what AI has to offer; at Faculty, we have worked in 23 different sectors and the list is growing.
 The world is your oyster.

 It’s entirely up to you whether you want to specialise in one industry, developing deep expertise in the problems, processes and opportunities offered by each sector, or work across a range of industries and tackle a new kind of problem every day.
 You might want to work in a sector that’s consistently at the cutting edge of AI tech, like financial services, or unlock the power of AI in a sector that’s relatively new to data science, like construction.
 The applications of data science are so wide that it’s possible to shape your own, unique career.

 You can find a team and a working style that suits you.

 For the last three years, I have been working with multiple clients’ data science teams.
 It is amazing to see the different team structures and where data scientists fit in the organisations.

 For example, I’ve worked with a global healthcare organisation which uses a decentralised model, with many small data science teams aligned to the multiple business areas across the organisation.
 The different teams work independently, but they share their work and findings in collective monthly sessions.

 One of our airline clients, on the other hand, has a central data science team that works across all areas of the business, from HR and finance to forecasting sales and optimising standby staff.